 Rosh has a BSc in Accounting & Finance from Southampton University and is a Chartered Marketer.

-He has been with Rothschild & Co since 2004 and has extensive experience across all types of transactions including: acquisitions, disposals, public and private M&A, IPOs, and debt advisory mandates.
-Anton has a broad technology remit with a particular focus on software companies.
+He has been with Rothschild for seven years of which half in London and half in Tel-Aviv.
+Haziel gained extensive experience the UK/Europe and in Israel across all types of transactions including: acquisitions, disposals, public and private M&A, IPOs, and debt advisory mandates.

 Harry is a financial PR and media strategist.
 Over the past fifteen years, he has designed and implemented successful communications campaigns to raise the profile of public and private companies in a variety of sectors, with a particular strength in technology-led businesses.
 Harry has been the key PR adviser in over 30 IPOs on the London Stock Exchange (Main List and AIM), NASDAQ and other global bourses, as well as in other transactions and corporate events such as M&A, MBO, crisis communications, boardroom disputes and shareholder activism.
 Harry’s strength in PR strategy is built on his previous experience as a management consultant advising foreign Governments on their economic reform programmes.

 A graduate in Mechanical Engineering at The University of Bath and with an MBA from Warwick University.
 Ian has held several roles since joining Williams Advanced Engineering in 2012 and is currently Head of Programmes and Commercial.
 Prior to joining Williams, Ian worked for Ricardo managing projects in a variety of technology areas including hybrid and electric vehicles, battery packs, battery management systems, vehicle and powertrain electronics in many regions including Europe, China, South Korea and India.
 He joined Ricardo from Motorola where he held a variety of commercial, project and strategy positions within the Automotive Electronics business.